GufliMC/Brickstom/.github/README.md

 # Brickstom

-A server implementation for [Minestom](https://github.com/Minestom/Minestom).
-This is the bare minimum.
+A simple server implementation for [Minestom](https://github.com/Minestom/Minestom).
+This build has improved logging and allows extra startup parameters.

 ## Install

+A new release will be generated daily at 00:00 UTC with the latest changes from Minestom.

 Get the latest jar file from the [releases](https://github.com/GufliMC/Brickstom/releases) and execute it with: